EcoJulia/Microbiome.jl/docs/src/profiles.md

-For `CommunityProfile`s, indexing with integer values will return the value of the matrix at that position, while indexing with slices will return a new `CommunityProfile`:
+For `CommunityProfile`s, indexing with integer values will return the value of the matrix at that position, while indexing with slices will return a new `CommunityProfile`.
+To get the values of a matrix slice, use `abundances` after indexing.

 ```jldoctest profiles
 julia> comm[1,3]